 If you search google, you will find few touristic trains with partly foreign partly Russian ownership.
 It is more like travelling on cruise ship, when for the whole trip you have a single compartment, your suitcase is there, you have multiple stops on the way and when taking off the train everything is arranged and “staged” like folklore groups singing nearby the train and all-inclusive touring cities with usual tourist traps.
 The main thing that will be missed is going by real local Russian train and exploring the country from the local perspective.

 We say the great way to make the Trans-Siberian Railway tour is taking local trains, which will connect cities of your itinerary.
 You will need to buy separate tickets for each train from one destination to another.
-Keep in mind that all the trains in Russia operate according to Moscow time.
-Moscow time will be mentioned in train tickets too (not local time of the cities).
 Bear in mind that there are 11 time zones in Russia.
 Moscow and Vladivostok have 7 hours difference.

 Russian trains have different classes, generally, we recommend going not lower than 2nd class, when there are 4 berths in 1 compartment.
 There is a possibility to book 1st class accommodation when there are only 2 people staying in the compartment.
 This Trans-Siberian Railway guide offers you common info about the trains, learn more about How to Travel by Russian Trains and FAQs about Russian trains.